VincentWei/MiniGUI/README.md

 for the developers to develop app much easier:

-* mGUtils: A MiniGUI component which contains miscellaneous utilities like ColorSelectionDialogBox, FileOpenDialogBox, and so on.
+* mGUtils: A MiniGUI component which contains miscellaneous utilities like `ColorSelectionDialogBox`, `FileOpenDialogBox`, and so on.
-* mGPlus: A MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliase stretch, and color combination.
+* mGPlus: A MiniGUI component which provides support for advanced graphics functions like path, gradient, anti-aliased stretch, and color combination.
 * mGEff: mGEff provides an animation framework for MiniGUI app.
   It also provides some popular UI/UE special effects.
 * mGNCS: This component provides a new control set for MiniGUI app.